arunoruto/durst/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-**prost** is a Python-based registry system designed to manage and track soft drink transactions in an organized manner.
-Whether you're managing a small office fridge or a larger beverage distribution system, prost helps you keep track of inventory, purchases, and consumption.
+**durst** is a Python-based registry system designed to manage and track soft drink transactions in an organized manner.
+Whether you're managing a small office fridge or a larger beverage distribution system, durst helps you keep track of inventory, purchases, and consumption.

 Key Features: